dominik-kiss/calculator/README.md

 # Calculator

-I created this basic Calculator for the Odin Project.
+I created this basic Calculator while following The Odin Project's curriculum.
 The goal of the project was to build a functional calculator and style it.

 It was a requirement to only evaluate a single operation (pair of numbers and operator) at a time.
 For this reason, this calculator doesn't respect the mathematical order of operations.